Lately, you may have seen more and more dogs wearing vests that say, “working dog, do not pet” or “support animal.”

-Simply stated, a service dog is trained to perform a task.
 They are not simply doing what a dog would normally do (jump in your lap, “kiss” you, lay on your feet) but can perform a specific task to assist a person with a disability (retrieving medication, applying pressure during panic attacks, etc.).

 Studies show that the calm energy that therapy dogs provide can even improve the health of patients in a hospital or nursing home.

-For this reason, therapy dogs are not considered service dogs.
+For this reason, therapy dogs are generally not considered service dogs in Virginia.

 Emotional Support Animals

-However, emotional support animals—even if they have a special vest and certificate—don’t have the same rights as service animals.
+However, emotional support animals—even if they have a special vest and a certificate—don’t have the same rights as service animals.

 Where can you take your service or support animal?